 The Company is subject to capital adequacy and liquidity regulations, which aim to put in place a comprehensive and risk-sensitive legal framework to ensure enhanced risk management among financial institutions.
-Regulations which have impacted the Company and are expected to continue to impact the Company include, among others, the Basel III framework, the EU Capital Requirements Directive 2013/36/EU ("CRD IV"), as amended by Directive (EU) 2019/878 ("CRD V"), and the EU Capital
+Regulations which have impacted the Company and are expected to continue to impact the Company include, among others, the Basel III framework, the EU Capital Requirements Directive 2013/36/EU ("CRD IV"), as amended by Directive (EU) 2019/878 ("CRD V"), and the EU Capital Requirements Regulation 11(99) (EU) No. 575/2013 ("CRR"), as amended by Regulation (EU) 2019/876

-Requirements Regulation 11(99) (EU) No. 575/2013 ("CRR"), as amended by Regulation (EU) 2019/876 ("CRR II") and, as a response to the COVID-19 pandemic, by Regulation (EU) 2020/873.
-CRR and CRD IV are supported by a set of binding technical standards developed by the European Banking Authority ("EBA").
+("CRR II") and, as a response to the COVID-19 pandemic, by Regulation (EU) 2020/873.
+CRR II and CRD V are supported by a set of binding technical standards developed by the European Banking Authority ("EBA").
+The CRR II is directly applicable and binding in Sweden and the CRD V is implemented through national laws and regulations.
 The Company is also subject to liquidity requirements in its capacity as a credit institution supervised by the Swedish FSA, including a statutory requirement to maintain sufficient liquidity to enable it to discharge its obligations as they fall due.
-The Swedish FSA has issued regulations on liquidity, such as FFFS 2014:21 and FFFS 2010:7, which the Company needs to comply with.
+The Swedish FSA has issued regulations on liquidity, such as FFFS 2010:7 (as amended by FFFS 2014:21 and 2021:16), which the Company needs to comply with.

 The capital adequacy framework includes, inter alia, minimum capital requirements for the components in the capital base with the highest quality, common equity tier 1 ("CET1") capital, additional tier 1 capital and tier 2 capital.
 CRR II also introduces a binding leverage ratio requirement (i.e. a capital requirement independent from the risk of the exposures, as a backstop to risk-weighted capital requirements) for all institutions subject to CRR.
 In addition to the minimum capital requirements, CRD IV provides for further capital buffer requirements that are required to be satisfied with CET1 capital.
 Certain buffers may be applicable to the Company as determined by the Swedish FSA.
 A breach of the combined buffer requirements is likely to result in restrictions on certain discretionary capital distributions by the Company for example, dividend and coupon payments on CET1 and tier 1 capital instruments.
 However, the Company is currently not considered a systemically important institution and is thus not subject to the buffer requirement for systemically important institutions, nor subject to the systemic risk buffer requirements.
 There can, however, be no assurance that the Company will not be designated a systemically important institution or subject to systemic risk buffer requirements in the future.
-By way of example, on 8 December 2020 the Norwegian government adopted an increase in the Norwegian systemic risk buffer requirement from 3 per cent. to 4,5 per cent. applicable to Norwegian banks (not directly applicable to the Company) from year-end 2020.
-Smaller banks (those using the Standardised Approach or the Foundation IRB Approach) are still subject to a two-year transitional rule, where the current systemic risk buffer requirement at 3 per cent. for all exposures will continue to apply.
+By way of example, on 8 December 2020 the Norwegian government adopted an increase in the Norwegian systemic risk buffer requirement from 3 per cent to 4,5 per cent applicable to Norwegian banks (not directly applicable to the Company) from year-end 2020.
+Smaller Norwegian banks (those using the Standardised Approach or the Foundation IRB Approach) are still subject to a two-year transitional rule, where the current systemic risk buffer requirement at 3 per cent for all exposures will continue to apply.